memfault/interrupt/_drafts/offensive-programming.md

 Thankfully, those strings don't get included in the final firmware binary so you are free to make them as long as you like!

-## Trusting Internal vs External Code
+## Handling External & Application Code

-There are places where one wouldn't want to use offensive programming practices.
+There are places where one would not want to use offensive programming practices.
 Primarily, it's when the developer is not fully in control of the software, hardware, or incoming data.
 These could be any of the following:

 - Hardware & hardware drivers
 - Contents of flash or persistent storage